PhD Reading Exams

 Italian – ITALLANG 250: Reading Italian

-- Take the American Council on the Teaching of Foreign Languages Reading Proficiency Test (RPT).
-Languages in which a PhD student may take the RPT are Arabic, Chinese, English, French, German, Italian, Japanese, Korean, Portuguese, Russian, and Spanish.
-An Advanced rating is expected to complete the PhD Reading Examination level.
-This examination is offered during business hours at an arranged time.
+- Take a reading proficiency test.
+Stanford uses the American Council on the Teaching of Foreign Languages Reading Proficiency Test (RPT).
+Available languages are Arabic, Chinese, French, German, Italian, Japanese, Korean, Portuguese, Russian, and Spanish.
+An Advanced rating is expected to fulfill the requirement.
+This examination is offered in the Stanford Language Center (Main Quad, Building 30) during business hours at an arranged time.
 Contact the languagecenter [at] stanford.edu (subject: LTI%20Reading%20Exam%20for%20PhD%20student) (Language Center) to arrange an appointment.

 The ACTFL RPT is a standardized test for the global assessment of reading ability in a language.
 RPTs measure how well a person spontaneously reads a language when presented with texts and tasks as described in the ACTFL Proficiency Guidelines 2012 – Reading, without access to dictionaries or grammar references.
-This is an internet-based exam administered on a computer in the Language Center (Building 30).
+This is an internet-based exam administered on a computer in the Language Center.

-The exam takes around one hour and consists of 15-20 short reading passages with three multiple choice questions per passage.
-Shortly after completion of the standardized test, an official rating of reading performance from Language Testing International is reported.
-This nationally-certified rating in reading may be listed on the curriculum vitae.
-NOTE: This test will be remotely proctored online until further notice, due to the COVID-19 pandemic.
+The exam takes one hour and consists of 15-20 short reading passages with three multiple choice questions per passage.
+Shortly after completion of the standardized test, an official rating of reading performance from Language Testing International is reported to the Language Center.
+This nationally certified rating in reading may be listed on the curriculum vitae.

 If a student’s performance is insufficient in one of the above options, they may exercise another option in subsequent quarters.